Tips for Pro-Quality DIY Asphalt Maintenance

 hole

-You need to fix the base before you fill the pothole.
-Add a mix of coarse gravel and sand to the hole, leaving about an inch of depth for the asphalt patch.
+For a more durable pothole patch, you need a reliable, solid base.
+To do this, add a mix of coarse gravel and sand to the pothole, leaving about an inch for the pothole patch.
 Tamp down the gravel and sand mixture firmly so it’s solid.
-This step prevents the patch from settling over time.

 pothole patch